 "Sincere wording for after funeral thank you cards."

 Sending funeral thank you notes at a time of loss, I know, is the last thing on your mind.

-Sending thank you notes is a way of expressing your gratitude to family and friends who were a comfort to you at the funeral, to say thank you for flowers and for help and support given.
+Writing thank you notes after the funeral is a way of expressing your gratitude to family and friends who were a comfort to you at the funeral, to say thank you for flowers and for help and support given.

 Sadly, one is never prepared for a death..
 Everyone reacts differently.
 Don't feel that sending thank